DPigeon/My-Portfolio/Survive-Game-Highscores-Application.md

-# Survive Highscores - Web Application (Private Repository)
+# Survive Game Highscores - Web Application (Private Repository)
 # Start: January 21th
-The game was made by [jacoblap](https://github.com/jacoblap) and the web highscores was made by myself.
+The Survive game was made by [jacoblap](https://github.com/jacoblap) and the web highscores was made by myself.

 This mobile application is made with: